-The Trust will terminate in approximately 2 years, at which time investors may choose to either receive the distributions in cash or reinvest in a subsequent series of the Trust (if offered) at a reduced sales charge.
+The Trust will terminate on the Mandatory Termination Date, at which time investors may choose to either receive the distributions in cash or reinvest in a subsequent series of the Trust (if offered) at a reduced sales charge.
 The Trust is intended to be an investment that should be held by investors for its full term and not be used as a trading vehicle.
-Since the Sponsor may deposit additional Securities in connection with the sale of additional Units, the yields on these Securities may change subsequent to the Initial Date of Deposit.
+Since the Sponsor may deposit Additional Securities in connection with the sale of additional Units, the yields on these Securities may change subsequent to the Initial Date of Deposit.
 Further, the Securities may appreciate or depreciate in value, dependent upon the full range of economic and market influences affecting corporate profitability, the financial condition of issuers and the prices of equity securities in general and the Securities in particular.
 Therefore, there is no guarantee that the objectives of the Trust will be achieved.

 PORTFOLIO SELECTION.
 The Sponsor selected the common stock of companies and closed-end investment companies in industries that it believes are best positioned to achieve the investment objective over the term of the Trust.
+In selecting Securities for the Trust, the Sponsor selected from domestic and/or foreign issuers as well as small-cap and/or large-cap issuers.
 In selecting the stocks of individual companies, the Sponsor considered criteria including, but not limited to, the following:

 - Current dividend yield;

 - Historical dividend growth rates;

-- Free cash flow balances; and
+- · Free cash flow balances; and

 - 1 year, 3 year and 5 year total return performance history.

 For the common stock portion of the portfolio, the Sponsor sought to select stocks of individual companies involved in industries the Sponsor believes are best positioned to achieve the Trust's investment objective over the life of the Trust.
-For this particular Trust, the Sponsor focused primarily on companies involved in aspects of the consumer products and services and financials sectors.
-As part of the Trust's strategy of dynamic Securities selection, future series of the Trust, if any, may not be comprised of stocks of companies in these same sectors.
+For this particular Trust, the Sponsor focused primarily on companies involved in aspects of the energy, financials, industrials, materials and utilities sectors.
+As part of the Trust's strategy of dynamic securities selection, future series of the Trust, if any, may not be comprised of stocks of companies in these same sectors.

-In addition, the Sponsor selected Funds that invest with a focus on covered call option strategies or other income-related investment strategies that the Sponsor believes will help achieve the investment objective of the Trust.
+In addition, the Sponsor selected Funds that invest with a focus on income-related investment strategies that the Sponsor believes will help achieve the investment objective of the Trust.
 In selecting the Funds, the Sponsor considered criteria including, but not limited to, the following: